In this guide, you’ll see how to delete records in SQL Server directly from Python.

 conn.commit()

-Don’t forget to add conn.commit() at the end of the code, to ensure that the command would get executed.
+Don’t forget to add conn.commit() at the end of the code to execute your changes.

 Step 4: Verify that the Records were Deleted

-For the final step, the following SELECT query can be used in SQL Server in order to verify that the records were deleted:
+For the final step, run this SELECT query in SQL Server in order to verify that the records were deleted:

 SELECT * FROM product